mikeovu/OT_Training/CISA_training/Cybersecurity_and_ICS.md

 A network of synchronized power providers and customers, connected by transmission and distribution lines, and operated by one or more control centers.

 # Identify different types of industrial processes and their dependencies

+## Types of manufacturing

+**Discrete manufacturing** results in the creation of products that can be easily differentiated - cars, books, toys, furniture, or cell phones.
+Discrete manufacturing is not continuous, meaning it can be started or stopped at any time.

+**Process manufacturing** involves using formulas.
+Examples include oil refining, chemical refining, food and beverage production, and pulp and paper production.
+It differs from discrete manufacturing because once the final product is produced, it cannot be taken apart to get the original components.

+**Continuous process manufacturing**

+- Uninterrupted flow of material from start to finish during the transition from a raw material to finished product.

+- The ICS used in continuous processes must be flexible to control all phases of the process: from startup to shutdowns, to maintenance shutdowns.
+During continuous operations, such as in a refinery, the ICS is constantly adjusting the valves and pumps to keep the process within specifications.

+**Batch process**

+- Has a starting and ending point.
+As one phase of the batch is finished, the system will transition to another phase of the batch process.

+- Pharmaceuticals and specialty chemicals rely heavily on batch automation to create their products.

+- Batch management systems work with the control system to execute batch processes.
+They are also used to manage recipes and records.

+**Hybrid process**

+- Uses a combination of continuous and batch controls.

+- Water treatement is a good example of a hybrid process.
+Water flows through the treatment plant where disinfectants are injected into the water to kill bacteria.
+The chemicals cause particles to clump together, where they are removed through sedimentation or filtration.

+## Process Dependencies

+A process relies on upstream and downstream systems to produce a product.
+These interdependencies create both cyber and physical security concerns.

+Most process and discrete manufacturing facilities have a control system that monitors and controls the main process.